LiamJCates/Programming-Notes/C++/UserDefinedTypes.md

 Access members using the dot operator

 If you have a pointer firstWoman to an instance of class Human, you can either use the pointer operator (->) to access members, or use the indirection operator (*) to reference the object following the dot operator.

 Human* firstWoman = new Human();
 (*firstWoman).IntroduceSelf();

-If an object has been instantiated on the free store using new or if you have a pointer to an object, then you use the pointer operator (->) to access the member attributes and
+If an object has been instantiated on the free store using new or if you have a pointer to an object, then you use the pointer operator (->) to access the member attributes and functions:
-functions:
 Human* firstWoman = new Human();
 firstWoman->dateOfBirth = "1970";
 firstWoman->IntroduceSelf();
 delete firstWoman;

 What is a better way to access members: using the dot operator (.) or using the pointer operator (->)?

 A If you have a pointer to an object, the pointer operator would be best suited.
 If you have instantiated an object as a local variable on the stack, then the dot operator is best suited.

-Steps to Using Objects
-1 Pen *MyPen; Declares the pointer
-2 MyPen = new Pen; Calls new to create the object
-3 MyPen->InkColor = red; Accesses object member through the pointer 4 delete MyPen; Deletes the object
-5 MyPen = 0; Clears the pointer

 Member Initializers
 When a data member of a class is defined, we can supply a default initializer called a default member initializer.
-Consider a revision of complex (§4.2.1): class complex {
+Consider a revision of complex (§4.2.1):

+class complex {
 double re = 0;
 double im = 0; // representation: two doubles with default value 0.0